dedis/d-voting/docs/api.md

 }
 ```

-For the election related responses, the `Status` field is indicating whether the transaction including the request was included in the blockchain or not.
+For the election related responses, the `Status` field is indicating whether the transaction for the request was included in the blockchain or not.
 If the transaction was not included, the `Status` field is set to `0`.
 Otherwise, it is set to `1`.
 The `Token` field is a URL encoded string that allows the proxy of the blockchain node to identify the transaction.
 It represents the URL encoding of the following structure:

 ```json